Tristafua/Tristafua.github.io/_pages/about.md

 My research interests focus on:m6A modification, mitochondria and neurodegenerative diseases.

-I'm finding some PhD positions, so if you're interested in me, feel free to [email me](mailto:fyjjade5525@gmail.com).
+I'm currently exploring PhD opportunities, so if you're interested in me, feel free to [email me](mailto:fyjjade5525@gmail.com).

 ## 🔥 News {#news}
 - 2025.09: 🎉 Congratulations to myself on finishing an article!
 Hope it gets accepted soon.